jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 ### From byte arrays to complex QPSK symbols

 Let's select a payload.
 In a real system, the payload is the application specific data you want to send to the receiver.
+It could be sensor data, text messages, pretty much anything.
 Unless I have a compelling reason not to, I like my simulated payloads to be English phrases.
 It makes debugging easier.
 I'm a big fan of using "hex-speak" for this sort of thing.
 Hex-speak numbers are groups of unsigned integers that also spell out words or phrases when expressed in hexadecimal (aka base 16 numbers).
 Most of them are pretty funny, and just lighten the mood.
 Here are a few of my favorites: `0xDEADBEEF`, `0xFEEDBABE`, `0xDECAFBAD`, `0xBADF00D`.
 Let's combine them into one big hex-speak phrase and partition them into bytes:

 ``` python
 payload = [